The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 - Record times for 4k are set at 10 minutes, but with the battery grip, they allow for 30 minutes.
 When shooting 1080p, record times are set to 15 minutes and 30 minutes with the grip.
 Keep in mind that it will break your clips into 4GB chunks.

 - You can get about 1 hour of record time per battery.
-With the grip, that means 2 extra hours, giving a total of 3 hours of recording.
+With the grip, that means 2 extra hours, giving 3 hours of recording.

-- After recording for the 10-minute limit, you can start recording again immediately, and it will keep going.
-I did this for 30 minutes straight with no issues but the camera did get hot, but it was not hot enough to give me a warning.
+- After recording for the 10-minute limit, you can start recording again immediately, and it will continue.
+I did this for 30 minutes straight with no issues, but the camera did get hot, and it was not hot enough to give me a warning.
 It was probably about 80 degrees in the shade when I did this.
 So, in a cooler environment, you could probably go much longer.

 - So, how much video can you fit on a 64GB card?
 You can get about 80 minutes of video per 64GB card.